ghc/ghc/docs/users_guide/using-warnings.rst

      This warning allows to detect such uses of ``*`` before the actual breaking change takes place.
 The recommended fix is to replace ``*`` with ``Type`` imported from ``Data.Kind``.

+     Being part of the :ghc-flag:`-Wcompat` option group, this warning is off by default, but will be switched on in a future GHC release.

 .. ghc-flag:: -Wstar-binder
      :shortdesc: warn about binding the ``(*)`` type operator despite